This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Snake Size and Feeding Frequency

-Medium-sized snakes can manage once a week.
+Juveniles can scale back to once a week.

 Snake Activity Level and Feeding Frequency